xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 - In the top right corner of the topology map, select the Logical Topology view.
 - Drag the nodes in the topology to provide a preferred view.
 - Save the current view under the Save view selection on the top right corner.
-- Once the view is saved, it will be available under the Saved views selextion.
+- Once the view is saved, it will be available under the Saved views selection.

 ![Saved Views]({{site.baseurl}}/images/cp-design-getting-started-saved-view1.png)